Last verified on July 31, 2019

-Structured Mentorship Certification in Medical PhysicsThe American Board of Radiology (ABR) provides an alternate pathway for medical physicists trained in foreign countries, which excludes the United States and its possessions and territories, as well as Canada.
+General RequirementsThe American Board of Radiology (ABR) provides an Alternate Pathway for medical physicists trained in foreign countries, which excludes the United States and its possessions and territories, as well as Canada.
 Medical physicists who wish to enter the program will need to demonstrate that they meet the following requirements:

 - be employed in the U.S. as a medical physicist;

-- Complete and submit a Structured Mentorship Program application form to the ABR.
-The application must include the candidate statement, along with the sponsoring department agreement and training plan from the sponsoring facility, which is signed by both the candidate and the advisor.
+- complete and submit a Structured Mentorship Program application form to the ABR.
+The application must include the candidate statement, along with the Sponsoring Department Agreement (SDA) and Training Plan from the sponsoring facility, which is signed by both the candidate and the advisor.
 The Training Plan must be approved by the ABR;

-- submit a one-time nonrefundable administrative fee, due with the application.
-Click here for the current fees.
+- submit a one-time nonrefundable application fee, due with the application;

-- Demonstrate that your education is at least equivalent to the requirements of a Master of Science degree in medical physics from a CAMPEP-accredited program.
+- demonstrate that the applicant’s education is at least equivalent to the requirements of a Master of Science degree in medical physics from a CAMPEP-accredited program;

-- Demonstrate at least one year of employment as a qualified medical physicist in your country of origin or training (See AAPM Report 197S: Education and Training of Medical Physicists Committee, 2011.)
+- demonstrate at least one year of employment as a qualified medical physicist in the applicant’s country of origin or training (See AAPM Report 197S: Education and Training of Medical Physicists Committee, 2011.)

-- Show credentials as a medical physicist in your country of initial training.
+- demonstrate credentials as a medical physicist in the applicant’s country of initial training.

 - The sponsoring department must be at an institution that has a CAMPEP-accredited residency program.
 The supervising medical physicist at the sponsoring department must be a diplomate of the ABR.
-The program must include a minimum of three years.
+The program must include a minimum of three years at the same institution.

 - Practice knowledge